 One of the biggest marketing ideas in recent years has been the concept of buy one, get one.
 It's great for retailers who are trying to catch their customers' attention and boost sales when they are lagging.
 But what is it exactly, and how can it help your business?

-Buy One Get One Free Sales Events
+What Is Buy One, Get One Free (BOGO)?

-While this is only true if your BOGO is a % off the 2nd item; it does work.
-And since BOGO is a common offer for customers now, the psychology of the deal is often times the same - meaning BOGO free and BOGO 50% still make me as a customer feel like I got a great deal.
+While this is only true if your BOGO is a percentage off the second item, it does work.
+And since BOGO is a common offer for customers now, the psychology of the deal is oftentimes the same, meaning BOGO free and BOGO 50 percent off both still make a customer feel like they are getting a great deal.